What is iron like?

 because it's typically melted down to make steel.
 The high carbon

-cast iron (the same as pig iron—roughly 3-4 percent) makes it
+content of cast iron (about the same as pig iron—roughly 2–4 percent) makes it

 extremely hard and brittle: large crystals of carbon embedded